Kolide: Device management for teams that value honest security

 Device security that fixes challenging problems by messaging users directly on Slack.
 Try Kolide Today!

-At Kolide, we believe the supposedly Average Person is the key to unlocking a new class of security detection, compliance, and threat remediation.
+Kolide believes that the key to unlocking a new class of security detection, compliance, and threat remediation is the “average” person.
 So do the hundreds of organizations that send important security notifications to employees from Kolide’s Slack app.

-Collectively, we know that organizations can dramatically lower the actual risks they will likely face with a structured, message-based approach.
+Kolide knows that organizations can dramatically lower the risks they face with a structured, message-based approach.
 More importantly, they’ll be able to engage end-users to fix nuanced problems that can’t be automated.

+Kolide’s “Honest Security” is part guide, part manifesto.
+It’s a user-first approach to security and IT compliance.
+Kolide doesn’t like the current trends toward human-hostile security and device management.
+That’s why you should check out Kolide today.